We are currently working to update this page. Please check back soon.

-The University of Missouri-Kansas City (UMKC) Counseling Center has been serving students for over fifty years.
-Training of doctoral level psychologists and master's-level counselors has been a central part of the Center for more than thirty-five years.
+Counseling Services at the University of Missouri-Kansas City (UMKC) has been serving students for over fifty years.
+Training of doctoral level psychologists and master's-level counselors has been a central part of the Counseling Services for more than thirty-five years.
 UMKC's mission is to be a model urban research university characterized by signature graduate and professional programs, a dynamic undergraduate population, a highly diverse student body, and active engagement with its city and region.
 The training of psychologists in an APA-accredited internship supports the University's dedication to the development of professionals.

 Interns have regularly commented on the personal, collegial quality of the training experience here.
 They have expressed appreciation for the variety of learning opportunities and the diversity of clients' concerns.
 Interns have also shared that they enjoy working with all of the staff members, each of whom are active in the training program and who represent a broad base of interest and expertise areas.
 We truly value our role as trainers of future psychologists and appreciate your interest in our program.

 The University of Missouri-Kansas City is one of four campuses of the University of Missouri system.
 It is located in the cultural heart of Kansas City, a metropolitan area of some 1.5 million people.
 UMKC is Kansas City's leading source of advanced graduate and professional study.
 It has a total enrollment of more than 15,000 undergraduate and graduate students.
 Ten percent of the students live on campus.
 UMKC consists of 11 divisions: Arts and Sciences, Biological Sciences, Business Management, Conservatory of Music, Dentistry, Education, Engineering, Law, Medicine, Nursing and Health Sciences, and Pharmacy.
 UMKC's 85-acre main campus is surrounded by parks, tennis and golf clubs, fine restaurants and shopping.
 Nearby is the Linda Hall Library of Science and Technology, one of the largest and most prestigious libraries of its kind; the Nelson-Atkins Museum of Art, which is among the seven leading art galleries in the United States; Midwest Research Institute and several other educational institutions; and the unique Country Club Plaza with its inspirational architecture, fountains and fine shopping.